geekygirldawn/project-api-metrics/README.md

 # Project Api Metrics

-This repo contains a few Python scripts that query the GitHub API to gather metrics related to project health and other activities.
+This repo contains a few Python scripts and Jupyter notebooks that query the GitHub API to gather metrics related to project health and other activities.

 I am also using this repo as I learn how to use the GitHub GraphQL API.

-## GraphQL API Scripts

 The [scripts](scripts/) directory contains the scripts and more information about how to run them.

+The [notebooks](notebooks/) directory contains Jupyter notebooks that allow you to explore the data gathered from the API.

 ## Contributing